crittermike/personal-blog/src/pages/ramblings/drupal-and-invented-here.md

   - leadership
 ---

-"We’ve all heard the term [Not Invented Here (NIH)](http://en.wikipedia.org/wiki/Not_invented_here) thrown around.
+We’ve all heard the term [Not Invented Here (NIH)](http://en.wikipedia.org/wiki/Not_invented_here) thrown around.
 It refers to a phobia of using technologies that weren’t developed in-house.
 What some of us might be a little less familiar with is its opposite, [Invented Here (IH)](http://en.wikipedia.org/wiki/Invented_here), which occurs when people are uncomfortable innovating in-house or developing anything for themselves.

 IH is a huge problem in the Drupal world.